 Well we are back from our trip to Europe, and we have put together the biggest Photo Blog – Road Journal ever.
 We were robbed, we ate some good food, we ate some really crappy food, and we had some great times, and great shows.
+Follow us spiritofthesea for more information.
 Above all some great shows.

 This is a row of Irish Pubs in Kilkenney, Ireland.
 They look an awful lot like Irish Pubs in the US, and they have Budweiser on tap everywhere!
 John Cleere’s is the white one with red trim.
 We played there, and it was killer.